procount/pinn/README_PINN.md

 `waitnetwork` will wait for all OSes on remote OSes to be listed.
 `waitall` is a shorthand way of including all OSes and is equivalent to `waitsd,waitusb,waitnetwork`

 PINN only carries out the OS selection once all sources are present.
-So if you wait for a source that is not present, PINN will wait indefinitely until it appears.
+So if you wait for a source that is not present, PINN may wait indefinitely until it appears.
+(This is modified in v2.8.5.1 to try and avoid indefinite waits).

-The `select=` option will not install the listed OSes by itself, but by adding the `silentinstall` option as well, then all selected OSes will be silently installed without user intervention.
+The `select=` option only determines which OSes are selected in the recovery menu at startup; it will not do anything with the listed OSes by itself.
+By adding the `silentinstall` option as well, then all selected OSes will be silently installed without user intervention.
 However, `silentinstall` only works if there are no OSes installed already to prevent accidental OS deletion.
+It is also used with the `silentreinstallnewer` option, but this has fewer safeguards.
+Please read the warnings below.

+Unlike using `silentinstall` on its own to install a single local OS, when using it with the `select=` option, PINN must read in all installation sources, so the recovery menu MUST be entered for this to occur.
+You can do this by using one of the many trigger options at startup, e.g. pressing the shift-key.
+For remote operation, consider using the `forcetrigger` option, maybe in combination with `remotetimeout` if necessary.

 ### Auto-Installing OSes based on their source